DreamEp/MySurvivorClone/README.md

 - Add a 2D Sprite to this node (Child node - it's a texture) In texture we drag our png
 In animation we set the Hframes by number of copy (2 in our case)
-- Motion mode to grounded (for supermario where we can fall else floating)
+- Motion mode to floating (grounded for supermario where we can fall else floating)
+- Click on Node (at the right) from player script to create a group for the player
+- Create a camera2D on the player so the camera moove with the player
+- Create a collisionShape2D, at the right change the shape to capsuleshape

 <br/>
 To Code : Attach a new script to the selected node

 ### 2.1.
 Movement :

 It will define how our player move (go to the code to see more details)